-4.0 Description of the Proposal

-- 4.1 The current application is for variation of condition 2 following grant of planning permission of application 212888.
+- 4.0 Description of the Proposal - 4.1 The current application is for variation of condition 2 following grant of planning permission of application 212888.
 Application 212888, which was approved at the Planning Committee was for the construction of three No. 4-bedroom detached houses, each with an integral garage, plus individual private driveways connecting to Marlowe Way.
 It included the demolition of a modern brick boundary wall to Lexden Manor, which had already been partly removed.
 This element was permitted development.
-The two protected (TPO) trees at the front of the site would be retained.
-Street scene elevation drawings were submitted that showed the new dwellings were proposed to be no taller than the existing neighbouring properties on either side of the site, as displayed at the Planning Committee. - 4.2 During construction of the approved scheme 212888 it become apparent that the roof ridge heights of the newly constructed dwellings were higher than the ridge height of the neighbouring dwellings.
+The two protected (TPO) trees at the front of the site are retained.
+Street scene elevation drawings were submitted that showed the new dwellings were proposed to be no taller than the existing neighbouring properties on either side of the site, as displayed at the Planning Committee.

+- 4.2 During construction of the approved scheme 212888 it become apparent that the roof ridge heights of the newly constructed dwellings were higher than the ridge height of the neighbouring dwellings.
 Instead of being in line with the roof ridge height of the neighbouring properties as shown in the approved street scene drawings, the ridge height of the new dwellings appeared higher.
 This is as a result of the neighbouring property heights not being shown correctly on the approved street view drawings.
-The new dwellings are constructed in accordance with the approved elevations for each unit.

-- 4.3 The agent on this current application originally submitted front elevation street scene drawings showing the following: - Plot 1 built to 7.790 m to roof ridge, +0.715m higher than the adjacent No. 7 - Plot 2 built to 7.790 m to roof ridge - Plot 3 built to 7.671 m to roof ridge, +0.587m higher than the adjacent No. 15
+The new dwellings are constructed in accordance with the approved elevations for each unit. - 4.3 The agent on this current application originally submitted front elevation street scene drawings showing the following: - Plot 1 built to 7.790 m to roof ridge, +0.715m higher than the adjacent No. 7 - Plot 2 built to 7.790 m to roof ridge - Plot 3 built to 7.671 m to roof ridge, +0.587m higher than the adjacent

+No. 15

-The subsequent revision submitted since considered by members at the last Committee shows the ridge height of plot 1 to be lowered with a flat roof element, with chimneys set on either end so that the ridge height would be 0.3 m higher than the ridge height on the adjacent dwelling, No.7 Marlowe Way.
+The subsequent first revision submitted and considered by members at the last Committee shows the ridge height of plot 1 to be lowered to 7.379 m with a flat roof element, with chimneys set on either end so that the ridge height would be 0.3 m higher than the ridge height on the adjacent dwelling, No.7 Marlowe Way.

-- 4.4 As condition 2 of the planning approval states that the development must be built in accordance with the approved drawings, this application now seeks to vary condition 2 (approved drawings) in order to reflect what has currently been built on site in relation to neighbouring properties and thus to show the accurate height of the existing neighbouring properties and also to reflect the proposed reduction in the ridge height of plot 1. - 4.5 In the submitted planning statement the agent states:
+- 4.4 The second submitted revision since the last Planning Committee of 25.5.23, shows the roof ridge height of the dwelling on plot 2 reduced 0.374 (to 7.420 m) and the main roof ridge on plot 3 reduced by 0.309mm (to 7.470m), by the introduction of a flat roof strip along the ridges hidden by chimneys either end. - 4.5 As condition 2 of the planning approval states that the development must be built in accordance with the approved drawings, this application now seeks to vary condition 2 (approved drawings) in order to reflect what has currently been built on site in relation to neighbouring properties and the proposed reduction in ridge heights now proposed.
+The submitted plans also accurately illustrate the height of the existing neighbouring properties and the proposed reduction in the ridge height of plots 1, 2 and 3 from the scheme as built. - 4.6 In the submitted planning statement the agent states: